Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 After reformatting the ChemProt corpus it can be used to train a model.
 For this run run bert_finetune.py.
 Train on a GPU if available.

 ## References
-Some of the code is from https://mccormickml.com/2019/07/22/BERT-fine-tuning/
+Some of the code is from Chris McCormick and Nick Ryan.
+(2019, July 22).
+BERT Fine-Tuning Tutorial with PyTorch.
+Retrieved from https://mccormickml.com/2019/07/22/BERT-fine-tuning/